 Create a CUDA event.
 Timing data is only recorded by the event if it is created with timing=True.

-'''

-numba.cuda.event_elapsed_time (evtstart, evtend)
+''' numba.cuda.event_elapsed_time (evtstart, evtend) Compute the elapsed time between two events in milliseconds. '''

-'''

-Compute the elapsed time between two events in milliseconds.
+Compute the etapsed time between two events in miniseconds.

 Events are instances of the numba.cuda.cudadrv.driver.Event class: